When To Transition To Toddler Bed: 7 Signs Your Child Is Ready

 Image: Shutterstock

-But if your toddler is over two years, tell them about the transition and start the process at least a month or two before the baby arrives.
+But if your toddler is over two years, tell them about the transition and start the process at least a month or two before the new baby arrives.
 Make the shift fun for your toddler, but don’t let them feel pushed or pressured.
 Excite them about being an older brother or sister with a bigger bed.

 If they are not yet willing to make the transition, let them continue sleeping in the crib.